AlpMercan/Physics-Engine-APE-/README.md

 # Physics-Engine-APE-
-An physics engine which can simulated the real world conditions
+An physics engine which can be used to simulate the real world conditions and the objects reactions to that